 Transparency and good governance

-We are committed to act with absolute clarity and responsibility, providing all relevant information about our activities, decisions and results.
+We are committed to acting with absolute clarity and responsibility, providing all relevant information about our activities, decisions and results.

 Viviana Grandi

-Viviana was born in Buenos Aires (Argentina) of Italian parents and family, she has dual citizenship and her parents decided to return to Italy with their children.
-In Milan she studied International Secretarial and Interpreting.
-She speaks 4 languages fluently.
+Viviana was born in Buenos Aires (Argentina) to Italian parents and family.
+He has dual nationality.
+His parents decided to return to Italy with their children.
+In Milan he studied International Secretariat and Interpreting.
+Speaks 4 languages fluently.
 Italian, Spanish, English and French.
-After living 12 years in Spain, she moved with her husband and 3 children to Brussels (Belgium) where she worked in the European Institutions.
-She later left her job at the European Parliament to devote herself to art.
-She opened an art gallery in Brussels.
+After living 12 years in Spain she moved with her husband and 3 children to live in Brussels (Belgium) where she worked in the European institutions.
+He later left his job at the European Parliament to devote himself to art.
+He opened an art gallery in Brussels.
 From 2009 to 2022 he was a volunteer member of the Family Foundation.
-Since 2022 he is president of the Foundation.
+Since 2022 he has been president of the Foundation.

 Alba Pérez Grandi

-Alba Pérez Grandi is a Spanish-Italian communications and public affairs professional with a Master’s degree in International Business, Economics and Management from the Hogeschool-University of Brussels and a degree in Advertising and Public Relations from the Universidad Francisco de Vitoria in Madrid.
-With 12 years of experience in European institutions, international organizations, associations and agencies, he worked for four years at the EU Agency for Cybersecurity, leading strategic communication and institutional partnerships.
+Alba Pérez Grandi is a Spanish-Italian communication and public affairs professional, with a master’s degree in International Business, Economics and Management from the Hogeschool-University of Brussels and a bachelor’s degree in Advertising and Public Relations from the Francisco de Vitoria University in Madrid.
+With 12 years of experience in European institutions, international organizations, associations and agencies, she worked for four years at the EU Agency for Cybersecurity, leading strategic communication and institutional alliances.
 He has also served on the Board of Directors of the International Association of Business Communicators (EMENA Region).
 Passionate about personal development, Alba founded the coaching platform Sail With Alba, through which she supports people in professional transition and personal growth.
-As of January 1, 2025, she is the Foundation’s Chief Operating Officer, with the objective of giving continuity and new impetus to FRAG’s projects.
+Since January 1, 2025, she has been the Operational Director of the Foundation, with the aim of giving continuity and a new impetus to FRG projects.

 Silvia Scalisi